 I told the man that there must be some singular odor or emanation from the old stonework, imperceptible to human senses, but affecting the delicate organs of cats even through the new woodwork.
-This I truly believed, and when the fellow suggested the presence of mice or rats, I mentioned that there had been no rats there for three hundred years, and that even the field mice of the surrounding country could hardly be found in these high walls, where they had never been known to stray.
-That afternoon I called on Captain Norrys, and he assured me that it would be quite incredible for field mice to infest the priory in such a sudden and unprecedented fashion.
+This I truly believed, and when the fellow suggested the presence of mice or rats.
+I mentioned that there had been no rats there for three hundred years, and that even the field mice of the surrounding country could hardly be found in these high walls, where they had never been known to stray.
+That afternoon I called on Capt.
+Norrys, and he assured me that it would be quite incredible for field mice to infest the priory in such a sudden and unprecedented, dart purposefully out of the open door fashion.